Mendoza College of Business: History

-In 1924, James E. McCarthy succeeded O'Hara as Dean, a post he would keep till in 1955.
-McCarthy, who was born in Holyoke in 1896 and graduated from Columbia in 1916, was an outspoken advocate of free trade and was well acquainted with many of the nation's leading businessmen and CEOs.
-During his tenure, the College rose greatly in prominence and visibility, hugely increased its number and quality of courses, and became the University's largest academic division increasing from 500 to 1500 students.
+In 1924, James E. McCarthy succeeded O'Hara as dean, a post he would keep until 1955.
+McCarthy was an outspoken advocate of free trade and was well acquainted with many of the nation's leading businessmen and CEOs.
+During his tenure, the college rose greatly in prominence and visibility, hugely increased the number and quality of courses, and became the university's largest academic division, increasing from 500 to 1500 students.
 In 1933, Chicago businessman Edward N. Hurley donated $200,000 for a new building for the college, which was named Hurley Hall.
-O'Hara had been pursuing Hurley for such donation since 1919, but the financial situation of the country had not permitted it.
+O'Hara had been pursuing Hurley for such a donation since 1919 but the financial situation of the country had not permitted it.
 Hurley was a successful businessman, founder of the Hurley Machine Company, and chairman of the Federal Trade Commission and the U.S. Shipping Board.
-He had been the honorary Dean of the College since its founding and had received the Laetare Medal in 1926.
+He had been the honorary dean of the college since its founding and had received the Laetare Medal in 1926.

 In 1954, the school opened it first masters program, tailored to men and women from religious orders.
-The masters evolved to become the Masters is Nonprofit Administration.
+The masters evolved to become the Masters in nonprofit administration.
 In 1962, the school's name changed to become the College of Business Administration and was also accredited by the AACSB.
-In 1967, the school started its MBS program, with a class of 50 men from 17 states and 3 foreign countries; 1970 saw the enrollment of the first women in the program.
-The Hayes-Healy building opens in 1968, thanks to a gift from Ramon Hayes-Healy, offering more space for the growing college.
+In 1967, the school started its MBS program with a class of 50 men from 17 states and 3 foreign countries; 1970 saw the enrollment of the first women in the program.
+The Hayes-Healy building opened in 1968, thanks to a gift from Ramon Hayes-Healy, offering more space for the growing college.

-In 1999, the new and current building is completed.
+In 1999, the new and current building was completed.
 Located just southwest of the Notre Dame Stadium, it was designed following a nautical motif and nicknamed "the ship of commerce".
 In March 2000, the College of Business received a naming gift from NetApp, Inc. executives, Tom and Kathy Mendoza.
-In 2006, Notre Dame bought the Santa Fe building in Chicago, and relocated Executive MBA, MS in Finance, and MS in Business Analytics programs.
-In 2007, the College is one of the first signatories of the Principles for Responsible Management Education (PRME).
+In 2006, Notre Dame bought the Santa Fe building in Chicago and relocated the Executive MBA, MS in Finance, and MS in Business Analytics programs.
+In 2007, the college was one of the first signatories of the Principles for Responsible Management Education (PRME).
 In 2010, Mendoza was ranked as No. 1 for undergraduate business by Bloomberg Businessweek, the first of five consecutive years.
 In 2013, the Stayer Center for Executive Education was built with a gift from Ralph Stayer, a '65 graduate.